 A common question involving vow renewal invitations involves who they should be sent to.
 Since vow renewal ceremonies are typically much smaller gatherings, invitations are normally sent only to close friends and family members of the couple.
 Individual invitations do not need to be sent to everyone in attendance, as a single invitation would be sufficient when including all the members of a church or civic group.

-How to word vow renewal invitations is often one of the most stressful parts of planningthe vow renewal.
+Furthermore, how to word vow renewal invitations is often one of the most stressful parts of planning the vow renewal.
 It doesn’t have to be, however!
 Your invites are communicating the necessary info to your friends and loved ones.
 The invitation must include the names of the hosts at the top of the invite, and feature the name of the husband and wife, names of the hosts, ceremony date, day of week, time and location.
 The wording on your invitation should correspond with the formality and style of your vow renewal ceremony.
 From formal to casual, the wording should reflect the formality and tone you’d like to set.

 Example Vow Renewal Invitation